 In 2014, the Company also undertook various activities as part of the initial Arctos JV program and budget.
-The Company continued to engage environmental, permitting and community and government relation consultants to assist with advancing the Arctos EA process and community relations activities.
+The Company continued to engage environmental, permitting and community and government relation consultants to assist with advancing the Arctos environmental assessment ("EA") process and community relations activities.
 The Company conducted additional baseline, geochemical, hydrogeological, geotechnical, and archaeological studies and completed the draft application information request.

 Through the year, the Company's business activities related to NICO were focused on critical path activities required to advance permitting and financing of both the NICO mine and SMPP sites.
 The Company advanced the EA process for the permitting of the NICO mine and mill during 2014.
 In January 2014, Fortune was approved for a staging (interim) land use permit for the NICO mine, which would allow for Fortune to conduct land-based early works at the mine site including staging of equipment and site preparation activities.
+The

-The Wek'èezhìı Land and Water Board ("WLWB") issued the land use permit and approved the Type A water licence and recommended to the Government of the Northwest Territories ("GNWT") Minister of Environment and Natural Resources for final approval, which was subsequently received on July 23, 2014, resulting in the NICO project having the primary permits required for construction and operations subject to meeting permit conditions and posting of initial reclamation security with the GNWT.
+Wek'èezhìi Land and Water Board ("WLWB") issued the land use permit and approved the Type A water licence and recommended to the Government of the Northwest Territories ("GNWT") Minister of Environment and Natural Resources for final approval, which was subsequently received on July 23, 2014, resulting in the NICO project having the primary permits required for construction and operations subject to meeting permit conditions and posting of initial reclamation security with the GNWT.

-During the year, the Company also worked with Procon and Hatch on a number of post-front end engineering and design ("FEED") study improvements to the NICO project and to provide updated operating and capital cost information for the Micon feasibility study discussed below and summarized in the NICO 2014 Technical Report.
+During the year, the Company also worked with Procon Resources Inc. ("Procon") and Hatch Ltd. ("Hatch") on a number of post-front end engineering and design ("FEED") study improvements to the NICO project and to provide updated operating and capital cost information for the Micon International Limited ("Micon") feasibility study discussed below and summarized in the Technical Report on the Feasibility Study for the NICO Gold-Cobalt-Bismuth-Copper Project, Northwest Territories, Canada ("NICO 2014 Technical Report") dated April 2, 2014.
 Execution plans were also refined for potential construction activities planned for 2015, subject to receipt of financing.

-On April 2, 2014, the Company announced the results of an updated feasibility study by Micon.
-The report was prepared in order to document a number of improvements that were made to the NICO project and to provide a comprehensive document to advance negotiations for project financing with potential strategic partners and their banks.
-The report updated the economics for the project from the 2012 FEED Study and a technical report reflecting the updated feasibility study dated May 5, 2014 prepared by Micon entitled "Technical Report on the Feasibility Study for the NICO Gold-Cobalt-Bismuth-Copper Project, Northwest Territories, Canada".
+On April 2, 2014, the Company announced the results of the updated feasibility study by Micon.
+The Company later announced on May 7, 2014 that the NICO 2014 Technical Report prepared in order to document the number of improvements that were made to the NICO project and to provide a comprehensive document to advance negotiations for project financing with potential strategic partners and their banks, was filed on SEDAR and available to the public.